AlanHWen/Projects/README.txt

 demo program description:
   the demo program creates two objects p1 and p2.
-These objects are called with methods to move them around the x-y plane and change their speed. the demo program will run by default based off of the commands in main, but one can enter their own commands if they would like.
+These objects are called with methods to move them around the x-y plane and change their speed. the demo program will run by default based off of the commands in main, but one can create their own objects and move them around with methods as they like.